ethereum/portal-network-specs/state/state-network.md

 ##### Address Hash

-An address hash is a sha256 of an Ethereum Address
+An address hash is calculated using `keccak` of the Ethereum Address

 ```
 AddressHash := Bytes32